exclaves/exclaves.github.io/content/posts/2024-06-02-jamaica/index.md

 When we saw him the fourth time, we offered to hire him for a few hours to walk around with us, to which, after some quick discussion with his colleague hiking up with him, he agreed.
 Some people I’ve told this story to think that he was trying to get us to do this all along, but I’m not sure – he seemed quite surprised and uncertain about it.

 We proceeded to have a pleasant couple hours birding together in the mid-morning.
 Ecclesdown Road is indeed a great place, with lots of open views on one side, and varied forests throughout.
-We saw **Black-Billed Streamertail** (the other one of the two national birds, which were a single species until recently), **Jamaican Vireo**, **Jamaican Spindalis**, **Jamaican Euphonia**, and lots of parrots, though unfortunately not with a good enough look to distinguish Yellow-billed from the rare Black-billed.
+We saw **Black-Billed Streamertail** (the other one of the two national birds, which were a single species until recently), **Jamaican Vireo** amongst dense vegetation, the beautiful **Jamaican Spindalis**, **Jamaican Euphonia**, and lots of parrots, though unfortunately not with a good enough look to distinguish Yellow-billed from the rare Black-billed.

 We did a lot of walking around on our own in remote places we didn't know very well, and it generally felt okay, but to be honest I'm not sure what risks we might not have been observant of.